karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 4. Run `build_hot_reload.bat`, it will recompile `game.dll`.
 5. The running `game.exe` will reload see that `game.dll` changed and reload it.
 But it will use the same `Game_Memory` (a struct defined in `game/game.odin`) as before.
 This will make the game use your new code without having to restart.

 Note, in step 4: `build_hot_reload.bat` does not rebuild `game.exe`.
-It check if `game.exe` is already running, and if it is, it avoid recompiling it, since it will be locked anyways.
+It checks if `game.exe` is already running, and if it is, it avoid recompiling it, since it will be locked anyways.

 ## Description

-This template is compatible with Windows, macOS and Linux.
-The instructions are mostly for Windows, but there is a [non-windows](#non-windows) section that explains the differences.

 `build_hot_reload.bat` will build `game.dll` from the odin code in the `game` folder.
 It will also build `game.exe` from the code in the directory `main_hot_reload`.

 When you run `game.exe` it will load `game.dll` and start the game.
-In order to hot reload, make some changes to anything that is compiled as part of `game.dll` and re-run `build_hot_reload.bat`. `game.exe` will notice that `game.dll` changed and reload it.
+In order to hot reload, make some changes to anything that is compiled as part of `game.dll` and re-run `build_hot_reload.bat`.

+`game.exe` will notice that `game.dll` changed and reload it.
 The state you wish to keep between reloads goes into the `Game_Memory` struct in `game/game.odin`.

 There is also a `build_release.bat` file that makes a `game_release.exe` that does not have the hot reloading stuff, since you probably do not want that in the released version of your game.
 This means that the release version does not use `game.dll`, instead it imports the `game` directory as a normal Odin package.